XanDDemoX/ESOAutoRecharge/Readme.txt

 ESOAutoRecharge v0.0.5
 By XanDDemoX

-Recharges your equipped weapons automatically (if empty) upon entering and leaving combat.
+Recharges your equipped weapons automatically upon entering and leaving combat.
 A single soul gem will be consumed per weapon recharged in the order of worst to best (e.g lesser soul gems will be used before common).

 Installation